 Lumbar Support –

-Most desk chairs offer some lumbar support, either by contouring the back cushion to fit the back, or via an adjustable lumbar.
+Most office chairs claim to offer some lumbar support, either by contouring the back cushion to fit the back, or via an adjustable lumbar.
 The important consideration here is that the lumbar support needs to hit your back in the right place, where it supports the lumbar curve.
+The AllSeating You High & Mid Back task chairs offers a “truly” adjustable lumbar.

 - The lumbar support should be, at a minimum, height adjustable.
 On many chairs this is done by raising and lowering the back.
 Some offer height adjustment only on the lumbar support, and some chairs offer both back height and lumbar height adjustments.

-- Many of the best ergonomic chairs offer depth or pressure adjustment to.
+- Many of the best ergonomic chairs offer depth or pressure adjustment too

-- The best lumbar supports offer both height and depth adjustment.
+- The optimal lumbar supports offer both height and depth adjustment.